-Eighteen amino acids were analysed in cotton line COT102 and compared with the non transgenic control, Coker 312.
-A summary of the amino acid analysis is presented in Tables 15, 16 and 17.
+Eighteen amino acids were analysed in cotton line COT102 and compared with the non-transgenic control, Coker 312.
+A summary of the amino acid analysis is presented in Tables 16, 17 and 18.
 No statistically significant differences were measured in amino acids from the 2001 field trials.

 In 2002, no statistically significant difference between COT102 and the control were observed for 15 of the 18 amino acids analysed either within or across locations.
 Of the three amino acids for which a significant difference was observed, threonine and serine showed no difference when analysed within locations.
-The statistically significant difference between the lysine content of the transgenic and control cotton is in fact due to a very small percentage decrease in the amount of lysine in the transgenic cotton compared to the control (less than 4% decrease) and is biologically insignificant.
+The statistically significant difference between the lysine content of the transgenic and control cotton is due to a very small percentage decrease in the amount of lysine in the transgenic cotton compared to the control (less than 4% decrease).